FrontendMasters/bootcamp/lessons/layout.md

 - margin-bottom
 - margin-left

-Margin is the area outside of the border.
+Margin is the area outside of the border. **Margin values may be positive or negative.**

 ```html
 <style>